A Physics-Informed, Behavior-Aware Digital Twin for Robust Multimodal Forecasting of Core Body Temperature in Precision Livestock Farming: Methodology

 Here, $\hat{x}_{t|t}$ denotes the posterior state estimate at time $t$, while $\hat{x}_{t|t-1}$ is the prior predicted state obtained from the process model.
 The matrix $H$ specifies the observation model that maps latent thermal states to measurable quantities, and $K_t$ is the Kalman gain computed from the process and measurement noise covariances.
 The observation vector $y_t$ contains synchronized CBT, IMMU-based activity features, and UWB positional updates.
 Through recursive updates of $\hat{x}_{t|t}$, the Kalman filter produces a smoothed, noise-attenuated estimate of the latent thermal state, thereby improving the robustness of the DT model under sensor-level uncertainties.
 In any DT, robustness to external disturbances and parameter variations is essential; the Kalman filter addresses this requirement through its recursive state-estimation procedure, which continuously compensates for model–measurement discrepancies and attenuates the effect of process and sensor noise on the latent thermal state.

 The state vector is defined as $x_t = [T_{\text{core}}, \dot{T}_{\text{core}}, A_{\text{level}}]^T$, representing core temperature, its rate of change, and activity level.
 The predicted prior $\hat{x}_{t|t-1}$ is generated by the nonlinear ODE and Markov models rather than a fixed linear state-transition matrix; the linear measurement update in Eq.~\ref{eq:kalman_update} then corrects this prior against the observed sensor data.
 The observation matrix $H$ is a selector matrix that maps the state components to their corresponding sensor channels in $y_t$.
-The process noise covariance $Q$ assumes continuous evolution of temperature with higher variance allowed for activity, while the measurement noise covariance $R$ is weighted by the inverse of each sensor's documented precision ($\sigma^2_{\text{CBT}} \approx 0.1^{\circ}\text{C}$).
+The process noise covariance $Q$ assumes continuous evolution of temperature with higher variance allowed for activity, while the measurement noise covariance $R$ is weighted by the inverse of each sensor's documented precision ($\sigma_{\text{CBT}} \approx 0.1^{\circ}\text{C}$). \x{The measurement-noise covariance $R$ is set from this logger precision, while the process-noise covariance $Q$ is initialized as a small diagonal matrix (of order $5\times10^{-3}$ on the temperature state, with a larger entry on the activity component) and adapted online from the recent residual variance.
+The Kalman gain $K_t$ is recomputed at each one-minute step from the current covariances.}